It’s time to update your password

 - Select “no” if an application prompts you to save your password.
 Otherwise, anyone with access to your computer could log in to your accounts.

 - Use a password for your Concordia accounts that is different from other accounts like your online banking or social media platforms.
-It is best to choose a different password for each account.
+It is very important to choose a different password for each of your online accounts.

-For more information on password security, visit the IT Security page about protecting your identity.
+For more information on password security, visit Concordia’s IT Security page about protecting your identity.